-- 87. Insurance finance income or expenses comprises the change in the carrying amount of the group of insurance contracts arising from: - (a) the effect of the time value of money and changes in the time value of money; and - (b) the effect of financial risk and changes in financial risk; but - (c) excluding any such changes for groups of insurance contracts with direct participation features that would adjust the contractual service margin but do not do so when applying paragraphs 45(b)(ii), 45(b)(iii), 45(c)(ii) or 45(c)(iii).
-These are included in insurance service expenses.
+- Insurance finance income or expenses comprises the change in the carrying amount of the group of insurance contracts arising from: - (a) the effect of the time value of money and changes in the time value of money; and - (b) the effect of financial risk and changes in financial risk; but - (c) excluding any such changes for groups of insurance contracts with direct participation features that would adjust the contractual service margin but do not do so when applying paragraphs 45(b)(ii), 45(b)(iii), 45(c)(ii) or 45(c)(iii).
+These are included in insurance service expenses. - 88 Unless paragraph 89 applies, an entity shall make an accounting policy choice between: - (a) including insurance finance income or expenses for the period in profit or loss; or - (b) disaggregating insurance finance income or expenses for the period to include in profit or loss an amount determined by a systematic allocation of the expected total insurance finance income or expenses over the duration of the group of contracts, applying paragraphs B130-B133. - 89 For insurance contracts with direct participation features, for which the entity holds the underlying items, an entity shall make an accounting policy choice between: - (a) including insurance finance income or expenses for the period in profit or loss; or - (b) disaggregating insurance finance income or expenses for the period to include in profit or loss an amount that eliminates accounting mismatches with income or expenses included in profit or loss on the underlying items held, applying paragraphs B134-B136.

-87A An entity shall apply:

-- (a) paragraph B117A to insurance finance income or expenses arising from the application of paragraph B115 (risk mitigation); and - (b) paragraphs 88 and 89 to all other insurance finance income or expenses. - 88.
-In applying paragraph 87A(b), unless paragraph 89 applies, an entity shall make an accounting policy choice between: - (a) including insurance finance income or expenses for the period in profit or loss; or - (b) disaggregating insurance finance income or expenses for the period to include in profit or loss an amount determined by a systematic allocation of the expected total insurance finance income or expenses over the duration of the group of contracts, applying paragraphs B130-B133.

-- 89. In applying paragraph 87A(b), for insurance contracts with direct participation features, for which the entity holds the underlying items, an entity shall make an accounting policy choice between: - (a) including insurance finance income or expenses for the period in profit or loss; or - (b) disaggregating insurance finance income or expenses for the period to include in profit or loss an amount that eliminates accounting mismatches with income or expenses included in profit or loss on the underlying items held, applying paragraphs B134-B136. - 90.
-If an entity chooses the accounting policy set out in paragraph 88(b) or in paragraph 89(b), it shall include in other comprehensive income the difference between the insurance finance income or expenses measured on the basis set out in those paragraphs and the total insurance finance income or expenses for the period. - 91.
-If an entity transfers a group of insurance contracts or derecognises an insurance contract applying paragraph 77: - (a) it shall reclassify to profit or loss as a reclassification adjustment (see LKAS 1 Presentation of Financial Statements) any remaining amounts for the group (or contract) that were previously recognised in other comprehensive income because the entity chose the accounting policy set out in paragraph 88(b). - (b) it shall not reclassify to profit or loss as a reclassification adjustment (see LKAS 1) any remaining amounts for the group (or contract) that were previously recognised in other comprehensive income because the entity chose the accounting policy set out in paragraph 89(b). - 92.
-Paragraph 30 requires an entity to treat an insurance contract as a monetary item under LKAS 21 for the purpose of translating foreign exchange items into the entity's functional currency.
+- 90 If an entity chooses the accounting policy set out in paragraph 88(b) or in paragraph 89(b), it shall include in other comprehensive income the difference between the insurance finance income or expenses measured on the basis set out in those paragraphs and the total insurance finance income or expenses for the period. - 91 If an entity transfers a group of insurance contracts or derecognises an insurance contract applying paragraph 77: - (a) it shall reclassify to profit or loss as a reclassification adjustment (see LKAS 1 Presentation of Financial Statements) any remaining amounts for the group (or contract) that were previously recognised in other comprehensive income because the entity chose the accounting policy set out in paragraph 88(b). - (b) it shall not reclassify to profit or loss as a reclassification adjustment (see LKAS 1) any remaining amounts for the group (or contract) that were previously recognised in other comprehensive income because the entity chose the accounting policy set out in paragraph 89(b). - Paragraph 30 requires an entity to treat an insurance contract as a monetary item under LKAS 21 for the purpose of translating foreign exchange items into the entity's functional currency.
 An entity includes exchange differences on changes in the carrying amount of groups of insurance contracts in the statement of profit or loss, unless they relate to changes in the carrying amount of groups of insurance contracts included in other comprehensive income applying paragraph 90, in which case they shall be included in other comprehensive income.